 Jeff Roth is a Booz Allen Hamilton Senior Associate with over 20 years of experience.
 He has been a leader within the Firm’s disaster management exercise team for over 15 years where he plans and executes disaster management exercises.
 He has personally designed and facilitated over 100 environmental and disaster management planning conferences and exercises.

-Jeff is a native of the Detroit area.
+Jeff grew up in the Detroit area.
 After receiving a B.S. in Chemical Engineering from the University of Notre Dame in 1996, he attended the U.S. Army Chemical School, graduating with honors in 1997.
 In 2007, he earned a Masters in Environmental Engineering from Johns Hopkins University.
 He has related certificates in Decision Making for Climate Change and Disaster Management with certifications as a FEMA Professional Continuity Practitioner, Business Continuity Planner, Project Management Professional, and Certified Floodplain Manager.
 Prior to his time at Booz Allen Hamilton, Jeff was a Chemical Officer in the U.S. Army.
 He was then a Chemical, Natural Energy, and Utilities consultant with Accenture in New York City and executed projects for DuPont, CONSOL Energy, Rhodia Chemicals, and American Water.